This course is a comprehensive yet concise program for updating physicians on commonly encountered problems in the treatment of liver diseases.

 For the purpose of re-licensure, the California Board of Registered Nursing accepts AMA PRA Category 1 Credit(s)™ for attendance at structured learning activities offered by organizations accredited by the ACCME.

-This course is supported, in part, by educational grants from industry, in accordance with ACCME Accreditation Standards for Commercial Support.
-Appropriate acknowledgment will be given to all supporters at the time of the educational activity.
+This course is supported, in part, by educational grants from industry.
+In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, a complete list of commercial support received will be provided to all learners who participate in the continuing education activity.
+For more information: www.accme.org/standards

 Date and time